AppSotoLLC/nfwjs/README.md

 ## HeadlessComponent

 The `HeadlessComponent` class should be used to define behavior of background activities such as networking and data processing.
-The class exposes the following methods:

 #### initialize()
 Performs any initialization that should occur after component instantiation.
 This method should be overloaded in child class.